linkarzu/linkarzu-vscolors/README.md

 ## [Accompanying video](https://youtu.be/kQ5K9VDFB30)

-- Click on the link below
+- If you want to see how the theme looks and also learn how to setup your VScode for markdown editing, click on the link below
 - [Setup VScode like Neovim for editing markdown like a gigachad](https://youtu.be/kQ5K9VDFB30)

 ![2024-10-13-at-05-35-29.avif](README-img/2024-10-13-at-05-35-29.avif)